artemkv/artemkv.github.io/statistics.md

 - This is an example of non-parametric test
 - What you need to do is to compute CDF and look at it
 - You can build an **empirical CDF** from data, "the data version of CDF"
-- You express CDF through expectation and use the usual trick of replacing it with an average (by the law of large numbers)
+- You express CDF through expectation and use the usual trick of replacing it with an average (by law of large numbers)
-- Essentially, for each t, you calculate the proportion of the data that is below that t
+- Essentially, for each `t`, you calculate the proportion of the data that is below that `t`
 - There are tons of math that can be applied to prove that empirical CDF is a good estimator for CDF
 - Usually all the goodness of fit tests are formulated in terms of CDFs, because we have an empirical CDF